 Transit system adequacy for LATR is defined as providing a peak load of LOS D for bus transit service routes (1.25 transit riders per seat) during the peak period (in the peak direction).
+Transit system analysis will be based on the following standards and scoping:

-For any development generating at least 50 peak hour transit riders the applicant must inventory bus routes at stations/stops within 1,000 feet of the site and identify the peak load for each route at that station.
+- For any site generating at least 50, but fewer than 100 peak-hour person trips the applicant must inventory bus routes at stations/stops within 500 feet of the site and identify the peak load for each route at that station.
+The applicant must coordinate with the transit service provider to identify and implement (or fund) improvements needed to address conditions worse than LOS D due to additional patrons generated by the development. - For any site generating 50 or more peak-hour person trips the applicant must inventory bus routes at stations/stops within 1,000 feet of the site and identify the peak load for each route at that station.
 The applicant must coordinate with the transit service provider to identify and implement (or fund) improvements that would be needed to address conditions worse than LOS D due to additional patrons generated by the development.